AlieksieievYurii/vacuum-cleaner/docs/bluetooth_communication.md

 # Bluetooth communication
 This document describes how the communication between Rasbperry Pi Zero W and Android App is implemented via BLuetooth.

 The entire process of communication is done by sending a JSON texts between two devices(Raspberry Pi and Android App).
 Each message is called `Packet`.
+Once the connection is established between two devices(in this case they are Raspberry Pi and Android App), packages can be sent in both directions.
+Raspberry Pi can accept requests and than handle it, also can send requests to the Android App.
 ![image](https://user-images.githubusercontent.com/39415360/135327957-4e9222cf-fe4f-478e-a888-0e3d026f421e.png)

 ## Packet